Vectorredz/cs32-mp1/README.md

             Pushes around RANDOM_INTEGER(60000, 200000) elements first (Random Data)
         - All OPERATIONS for RANDOM_INTEGER(50000, 100000) times
 ```
-Attempts to shatter the Reflection with testing all operations alongside a continuous insertion/deletion operation, for a large amount of times.
+Attempts to shatter the Reflection, one last time, with testing all operations alongside a continuous insertion/deletion operation, for a large amount of times.
 If a list was not caught broken before, it will be now.\
 Even the most precise implemented lists with a couple of uncaught possible errors may have a difficult time passing this layer without catching any wrong edge cases.\
 This is also where the **LARGE_INPUTS** setting is utilized for efficiency checking (**TLE**), and where the test output is particularly useful for graphing benchmark execution times.